ZA-CORP-APPS/Incident-Report/README.md

 Access via **"Analytics"** menu:
 - View incident trends and statistics
-- Interactive charts with hover details
+- **Summary Cards**: Display counts for all incident types automatically
+- **Incident Type Chart**: Pie chart of all custom types with dynamic colors
+- **Monthly Trends**: Line chart showing trends across all custom types
+- **Interactive Charts**: Hover for detailed information
-- Charts update automatically with new data
+- Charts update automatically with new data and new incident types
 - Filter by clicking chart elements
+- **No Configuration Needed**: Add new incident types and charts adapt automatically

 ### Generating Reports